JanJiracek/english-for-designers/06-storytelling/process.md

-# Self confidence of designer
+# Self-confidence of designer
 ## Process

-Hey, if you are here, you probably wanna know how I created that presentation about self confidence of designer.
+Hey, if you are here, you probably want to know how I created that presentation about the self-confidence of a designer.

-Before I knew theme of presentation I had to drew some random drawings and words on a paper.
+Before I knew the theme of the presentation, I drew some random drawings and words on a piece of paper.

 <img src="images/paper – storytelling.jpeg"